The Coming Revolution of Electric Cars

 The Future of Electric Cars

 Electric cars represent an exciting revolution in auto industry news.
-With sales expected to increase to over half of all new vehicles in the next 20 years, more automakers and consumers will be saying goodbye to gas-powered vehicles and hello to electric.
+Therefore, with sales expected to increase to over half of all new vehicles in the next 20 years, more automakers and consumers will be saying goodbye to gas-powered vehicles and hello to electric.

 Mayco International remains dedicated to being the tier 1 automotive supplier of choice, championing the development and manufacturing of complete interior and exterior systems, including electric vehicle components, systems, and modules.
 We offer a range of services, including engineering, tooling, manufacturing, assembly/sequencing, and logistics/supply.
 Contact us to request a quote.